 Here are some numbers for a 20 year term at $250,000 for a 40 year old

 I ran these numbers since I figured a 40 year old probably wouldn’t want to have a life insurance premium payment until they were 70 years old.

 - Percent Difference: 370% more expensive for the smoker

 - 40 Year Old, Female Non-Smoker: $200

 - 40 Year Old, Female Smoker: $690

-- Percent Difference: 3.450 times as expensive for the smoker
+- Percent Difference: 345% more expensive for the smoker

 These numbers are just to be used as examples.
 Please consult an insurance professional to see what type of insurance would be best suited for you.